danintel/sawtooth-faq/validator.rst

 * 8800 is used by the Validator network to communicate with other Validators.
 This port needs to be open to external hosts in a firewall configuration to communicate with peer validators

-* 5050 is used by the consensus engine (such as PoET or RAFT).
+* 5050 is used by the consensus engine (such as PoET or Raft).
 This port should be closed to external hosts in a firewall configuration

 * 3030 is used by the Seth TP (if you have Seth running).